【Sad News】Serotonin: ‘It's winter, so I'm taking a break.’

 Moving at a steady rhythm also triggers serotonin secretion

-Chewing food thoroughly or activities like walking are also effective.
+Chewing your food thoroughly or activities like walking are also effective.

-Additionally, there’s a breathing technique that boosts serotonin in just 5 minutes.
+Additionally, there’s a breathing technique that boosts serotonin in just five minutes.

 To boost serotonin intake effectively, combine foods rich in tryptophan and vitamin B6 – which help synthesise serotonin – with carbohydrates like rice or bread to enhance absorption.